Whew! Say that title 5 times fast! I’ll bet you can’t!

-Krumkake (pronounced “croom kaga”) is a delicious delicate and crumbly cookie that Scandinavians make at Christmas time.
+Today I’m going to share with you a delicious recipe that Norwegians, in both Norway and America, make at Christmas time.
+It’s called krumkake (pronounced “croom kaga”) is a delicious delicate and crumbly cookie.
 Being 100% Norwegian myself, I am always looking for ways to learn about my ancestry and our traditions.
 Speaking of which – I recently did a family tree through Ancestry.com.
 Everything was going great…until I got out to about 300 AD, where it claimed that I was related to the Norwegian “gods,” Thor and Odin.
-Wait, what??
+Wuuuuhh??
 I decided that was a good stopping point.
-I mean…what could have been beyond the Norse gods in my tree?
-The tooth fairy – maybe Santa Claus?
+I mean…how much further could I have gone in time beyond Norse gods?
+The tooth fairy?
+Santa Claus??

 Ever since I was a child, mom would talk about the krumkake that her mom used to make them make, along with lefse, riskrem (rice pudding), spritz cookies and boller.
-Out of all of those tasty treats, my mom only made boller.
+Out of all of those tasty treats, my mom only made boller (she’d make rice pudding once in a while for herself, as none of us wanted any of it back then).
 I always wished she’d make krumkake, but she didn’t have the iron for it.
-Krumkake was something I’ve only had at my aunt Judy’s house, and that changes now.
-I’ve decided to make this a new family tradition for us now that I have my own krumkake iron!
+Krumkake was something I only got to eat at my aunt Judy’s house, but thanks to Amazon I can make my own. 🙂

 FYI – I am not a pro – and to be completely honest with you, this was my first time making krumkake.
-They should have been a little darker.
 Better luck next time, right?
-But they did taste awesome.
+Although, they did taste awesome.

 To make krumkake, you first need a special iron.
 What makes it special is the traditional rosemaling design on the iron plates.
 You have 2 options when looking for an iron.
 You could get the old fashioned iron, which you place over a hot stove and have to flip halfway through cooking.
 Or, you could opt for the electronic Krumkake Express iron like I have below.
 I found mine on Amazon for $50.